 Pay Difference by Location

 For Linguists, working in the bustling city of Reston has its advantages, including an above-average pay rate.
-Linguists can also look forward to large paychecks in cities like San Jose (+32 percent), Tampa (+30 percent), Los Angeles (+17 percent), and Washington (+9 percent).
-Linguists in New York report much lower salaries than the rest of the country — 29 percent below the national average — proving that residence is a major factor in overall pay.
-San Antonio and Dallas are a couple other places where companies are known to pay below the median — salaries are 19 percent lower and 18 percent lower, respectively.
+Linguists will also find cushy salaries in San Jose (+33 percent), Tampa (+31 percent), Los Angeles (+20 percent), and Augusta (+10 percent).
+Location significantly influences compensation, with New York Linguists earning much less — 25 percent less — than the national average.
+Not at the bottom but still paying below the median are employers in San Antonio and Dallas (18 percent lower and 17 percent lower, respectively).

 Related Job Salaries

 Rated 4 out of 5